mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-scaling-tutorial/index.md

 # Measuring application requests-per-second

 For a given application, you can measure performance in terms of **requests-per-second** for a given set of resources.
 If the application is stateless and scales horizontally, you can then scale the number of app instances proportionally to the average number of requests-per-second over a certain number of intervals.
-T

-As part of thie tutorial, the `marathon-lb-autoscale` script polls the HAProxy `stats` endpoint and automatically scales application instances based on the incoming number of requests.
+As part of this tutorial, the `marathon-lb-autoscale` script polls the HAProxy `stats` endpoint and automatically scales application instances based on the incoming number of requests.

 <p>
 <img src="/services/img/marathon-lb-autoscale.png" alt="Using Marathon-LB statistics for automatic scaling">